A tortoise’s eggs are normally buried in the sand or soil for an incubation period of 8-10 weeks.

 Once the baby tortoises hatch, they have to fend for themselves.
 They’re hatched with an embryonic egg sac, providing a source of nutrients for a few days before the hatchlings leave the nest.

-However, not many baby tortoises survive until maturity.
-According to the Journal of Zoo and Wildlife Medicine, only 5 out of every 100 hatchlings reach adulthood.
+Not many baby tortoises survive until maturity.
+According to the Journal of Zoo and Wildlife Medicine, only 1-5 out of every 100 hatchlings reach adulthood.

 Do Tortoises Stay With Their Young?

-The mother will abandon her nest straight after laying the eggs.
-It will often take 8-10 weeks before the eggs hatch, and the mother will be long gone by this point.
+The mother will abandon her nest after laying the eggs.
+It’ll often take 8-10 weeks before the eggs hatch, and the mother will be gone by this point.

 While the hatchlings may one day encounter their mother in the wild, they won’t recognize her.
 There’s no parental relationship between tortoises and their offspring, so they’ll be strangers to each other.